cmoore/ivy-amzn/README.txt

   A package for querying the Amazon PA API.

-  Hand it your key, secret, associate, and search information and it'll give you back the XML from the request, assuming your keys and assoc id are correct.
+  Hand it your key, secret, associate id, and search information and it'll give you back the XML from the request, assuming your keys and assoc id are correct.